 It's a lucky thing that Josh works for UCSD, as it gives me access to all sorts of library resources for archaeology.
-I have been looking for places to explore in the higher elevation areas of the Kumeyaay territory and stumbled upon a report titled Soapstone for the Cosmos.
-It discusses a small cluster of soapstone boulders in Cuyamaca Rancho State Park that the Kumeyaay used to make a variety of sacred objects.
-After only reading a small excerpt of the report my curiosity was piqued and I set out from the Trout Pond parking area to find this point of interest.
+I have been looking for places to explore in the higher elevation areas of the Kumeyaay territory and stumbled upon a report about soapstone and its uses in Native culture.
+It discusses a small cluster of soapstone boulders near the Cleveland Natl.
+Forest that the Kumeyaay used to make a variety of sacred objects.
+After only reading a small excerpt of the report my curiosity was piqued and I set out from the trailhead to find this point of interest.

 Not long after entering an over grown grotto did I arrive to my first water crossing which proved to be deeper than I thought.
 I unintentionally splashed through it and continued on with wet muddy feet, letting my future self deal with any impending blister issues that could arise from the mud/sock friction.

-I listened to lizards and squirrels rustling in the bushes until the trail popped out of the dense brush into an open meadow south of Lake Cuyamaca.
+I listened to lizards and squirrels rustling in the bushes until the trail popped out of the dense brush into an open meadow.

 I just love the colors here.